vyos/vyos-documentation/docs/configuration/firewall/ipv4.rst

    For example: ``eth2*``.
 Prepending character ``!`` for inverted matching criteria is also supported.
 For example ``!eth2``

+.. note:: If an interface is attached to a non-default vrf, when using **inbound-interface**, vrf name must be used.
+For example ``set firewall ipv4 forward filter rule 10 inbound-interface name MGMT``

 .. cfgcmd:: set firewall ipv4 forward filter rule <1-999999>
    inbound-interface group <iface_group>
 .. cfgcmd:: set firewall ipv4 input filter rule <1-999999>